 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week's term is containment.
 Containment was first proposed by British psychoanalyst Wilfred Bion to describe a pattern of communicating mental experiences.
-Another researcher suggested that Bion's theory was influenced by the way he himself had managed the trauma of fighting… Continue reading What Is… Containment
+Another researcher later suggested that Bion's theory was influenced by his own traumatic experience fighting in World War I.… Continue reading What Is… Containment in Therapy

 In this series, I dig a little deeper into the meaning of psychological terms.
 This week's term is psychodynamic psychotherapy.
 Psychodynamic psychotherapy is a type of talk therapy that does a deep dive into the past to help uncover what's going on in the unconscious mind in order to figure out problems in the person's… Continue reading What Is… Psychodynamic Psychotherapy

 In this series, I dig a little deeper into the meaning of psychological terms.
-This week's terms: transference & countertransference The concept of transference was first proposed by Sigmund Freud.
-In therapy, it occurs when a client unconsciously redirects feelings associated with one person, often an important figure in the earlier part of their life,… Continue reading What Is… Transference & Countertransference
+This week's terms are transference and countertransference.
+The concept of transference was first proposed by Sigmund Freud.
+In therapy, it occurs when a client unconsciously redirects feelings associated with one person, often an important figure in the earlier part of their… Continue reading What Is… Transference & Countertransference